javascript-tutorial/en.javascript.info/1-js/09-classes/04-private-protected-properties-methods/article.md

 new CoffeeMachine().setWaterAmount(100);
 ```

 That looks a bit longer, but functions are more flexible.
 They can accept multiple arguments (even if we don't need them right now).
-So, for the future, just in case we need to refactor something, functions are a safer choise.
+So, for the future, just in case we need to refactor something, functions are a safer choice.

 Surely, there's a tradeoff.
 On the other hand, get/set syntax is shorter, so ultimately there's no strict rule, it's up to you to decide.
 ````